A vehicle transmission is one of the most complicated components of a vehicle, mainly because it has so many moving parts.

 If you want to look up your transmission on your own, then the ATRA transmission lookup tool is a great place to start.
 You’ll just need to input basic information like the year, make and model and the tool will provide you with the transmission code.

-Once you have that, you can take the code into the dealership to get the parts you need, or do more research online to learn more about your vehicle’s transmission.
+Once you have that, you can take the code to the dealership to get the parts you need, or do more research online to learn more about your vehicle’s transmission.

 While these are the two easiest methods for the average person to identify their transmission, they aren’t the only ways.